-In general, single-rail asynchronous circuits operate by delaying the control signals by an amount equal to the critical path delay [12].
+In general, single-rail asynchronous circuits operate by delaying the control signals by an amount equal to the critical path delay [14].
 Due to process variations this delay line has to be over-constrained, reducing the operating speed, and thereby also directly reducing the energy efficiency of the circuit.
-In order to be able to harvest the maximum energy efficiency out of this circuit we have to reduce the time the circuit spends leaking, both saving leakage energy and moving EMV to a lower value.
+In order to be able to harvest the maximum energy efficiency out of a circuit, we need to reduce the time the circuit spends leaking, both saving leakage energy and moving EMV to a lower value.
 Hence switching energy is reduced in a quadratic manner.